k3nnywilliam/k3nnywilliam/README.md

 </div>

-Kenny is a Full-Stack Developer and DevOps Engineer with close over 10 years of experience delivering scalable web applications, backend systems and automated deployment pipelines.
-Proficient in Python, R, JavaScript, and many more, he has designed and implemented data-driven dashboards, computer vision systems, and real-time recognition platforms for clients worldwide.
-He holds a Master’s in Information Technology from the University of South Australia and has completed professional certifications in AI and data science, combining academic expertise with practical engineering to deliver reliable, future-ready solutions.
+Hi, my name is Kenny, I'm a Full-Stack Developer and Systems Architect with over 10 years of experience delivering scalable web applications, backend systems and automated deployment pipelines.
+Proficient in Python, R, JavaScript, and many more, I have  designed and implemented data-driven dashboards, computer vision systems, and real-time recognition platforms for clients worldwide.
+Holds a Master’s in Information Technology from the University of South Australia and has completed professional certifications in AI and data science, combining academic expertise with practical engineering to deliver reliable, future-ready solutions.

 ## Interests: